FTXInfotech/laravel-adminpanel/readme.md

 ### Introduction

-Laravel Boilerplate provides you with a massive head start on any size web application.
+Laravel Starter provides you with a massive head start on any size web application.
 It comes with a full featured access control system out of the box with an easy to learn API and is built on a Bootstrap foundation with a front and backend architecture.
 We have put a lot of work into it and we hope it serves you well and saves you time!

 ### Issues